isaacphysics/isaac-graph-checker/README.md

  * For however many samples you would like against that specification:
    * Sketch a graph on the graph sketcher sample page and capture the request body.
    * Send a POST request to `localhost:8080/isaac-api/api/questions/graph_sketcher_test%7C{{question}}/answer`, where `question` is the specification name from before, with the captured body.
    * On the `bluefin` web interface, mark the sample as 'correct' or 'incorrect'.

+ * You should now adjust the settings at the bottom and 'Re-run' until all samples show either "Incorrect and failing" or "Correct and passing".
+   * Note that Bluefin populates the settings from the library defaults, which can be overridden and [have been in Isaac's case](https://github.com/isaacphysics/isaac-api/blob/master/src/main/java/uk/ac/cam/cl/dtg/isaac/quiz/IsaacGraphSketcherSettings.java), so first you should change them to match your application.

 ## License